liuyang-ict/awesome-visual-transformers/README.md

 ![odyssey](fig/odyssey.png)

-A curated list of awesome visual Transformers resources (**corresponding to the original order of our survey**), inspired by the other awesome-initiatives.
-We intend to regularly update the relevant latest papers and their open-source implementations on this page.
-If you find some overlooked papers, please open an issue or contact at liuyang20c@mails.ucas.ac.cn.
+There is a curated list of awesome visual Transformers resources (**corresponding to the original order of our survey**).
+We will regularly update the latest representaive literatures and their released source code on this page.
+If you find some overlooked literatures, please make an issue or contact at liuyang20c@mails.ucas.ac.cn.

 # Overview
 - [Original Transformer](#original-transformer)